npolshakova/kgateway/docs/content/enhancements/template.md

 <!--

-List the specific goals of the KEP.
+List the specific goals of the EP.
 What is it trying to achieve?
 How will we know that this has succeeded?

 Include specific, actionable outcomes.
 Ensure that the goals focus on the scope of